zodiacg/awesome.rc/vicious/README.md

 - Arguments:
   * None
 - Returns:
-  * returns 1st value as the operating system in use, 2nd as the release version, 3rd as your username, 4th the hostname, 5th as available system entropy and 6th value as available entropy in percent
+  * Returns 1st value as the operating system in use, 2nd as the release version, 3rd as your username, 4th the hostname, 5th as available system entropy and 6th value as available entropy in percent